mrush-ilao/ilao-documentation/docs/source/otis_tech_guided_navigation.rst

 Fields
 ----------
-Known supported field types are select, text,
+Known supported field types are select, text, bool,

 Form fields will have:
 * a field_type which indicates the type of field